ironArray/Blosc2-Btune/README.md

 ## Using Btune from Python

-To use Btune with Blosc2 in Python, you have two options.
+To use Btune with Blosc2 in Python, you can do it either via environment variables or programmatically.

+### Via environment variables

-The first one is to set the `BTUNE_TRADEOFF` environment variable to a floating-point number between 0 (to optimize speed) and 1 (to optimize compression ratio).
-Additionally, you can use `BTUNE_PERF_MODE` to optimize compression, decompression, or to achieve a balance between the two by setting it to `COMP`, `DECOMP`, or `BALANCED`, respectively.
+* Set the `BTUNE_TRADEOFF` environment variable to a floating-point number between 0 (to optimize just for speed) and 1 (to optimize just for compression ratio).
+* Additionally, you can use `BTUNE_PERF_MODE` to optimize for compression, decompression, or to achieve a balance between the two by setting it to `COMP`, `DECOMP`, or `BALANCED`, respectively.

 ```shell
 BTUNE_TRADEOFF=0.5 BTUNE_PERF_MODE=COMP python create_ndarray.py